Frequently Asked Questions

 Can I do anything for a family member of friend who is grieving the death of a loved companion animal?

-Yes, please refer them to our Pet Loss Support Group which meets the second Thursday evening of each month at our shelter.
+Yes, please refer them to our Pet Loss Support Group which meets the second Thursday evening of each month via Zoom.
 It is led by a professional facilitator and designed to help those who need support beyond that which they are receiving from family and friends.
 For the next meeting date, please call 650-340-7022 ext.
 344. Click here for more.